YagoLopez/crypto-values/README.md

 https://crypto-values-yagolopez.vercel.app/

+## Install

+Clone the repository

+Run `npm install `to install dependencies

 ## Development server

 Run `nx serve crypto-values` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.